psvaiter/ci-comparison/README.md

-CI Comparison
+# CI Comparison

-This project is intended to compare CI features from different vendors.
+This project is intended to compare CI pipeline as code from different vendors.